immutables/immutables.github.io/immutable.md

 The techniques like [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) employs benefits of immutable object graphs, allow sub-graphs to be shared between snapshots, transform system states, or even reconstruct full system state at some point in time.
-For that kind of systems we just made writing immutable object a whole lot easier.
+For that kind of systems we just made writing immutable objects a whole lot easier.

 * Read "Item 15: Minimize mutability" [Effective Java, Second Edition](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683) book for classic summary on immutability